NickJT/mqtt/README.md

 3. Separate classes for each packet type so we don't miss any variations
 4. Consistent api to avoid programming errors while things stabiliise
 5. No hard split between library and application
-6. Simple ui for start/stop
+6. Simple ui for start/stop (Note - The ANSI terminal codes don't work on Windows)

 ### Release .2 ###